shahramsamar/Django_project_in_maktabkhooneh/README.md

 # Django_project
-This is contain in my code
+This is contain in my code for django on maktabkhoneh